 Last weekend was pretty eventful—I attended the Hudson Valley Wine & Food Fest, and I also had a real-time, in-person viewing of one of the most controversial happenings in sports, ever: The US Open Women’s Final.

 But first, I’m going to recape the Hudson Valley Wine & Food Fest!
-I had the honor of attending as a guest of Filippo Berio, your favorite olive oil brand that is now tackling the ready made pesto market.
 It was a balmy Fall morning with temperatures in the low 50s!
 I had a great time meeting with the brand reps and mingling with the festival attendees.
 I also took an awesome quiz to discover my “pesto-nality.”
 I wasn’t even surprised when i got “classic”—I can be pretty traditional!

 As much fun as the festival was, it was just hours after that shocking US Open Women’s final where Naomi Osaka defeated Serena Williams in straight sets.
 Being able to attend the US Open is one of my favorite perks of living in New York City.
 I had an inkling that Serena would make it to the finals, so I purchased my tickets about a week before the big event.
 I was so excited that both she AND Naomi Osaka made it to the finals.
 (I had been a fan of Naomi since the beginning of the tournament.)
 I thought this would be a win-win for me as a spectator!

-And now for this tart of puff pastry covered with Filippo Berio Sun Dried Tomato Pesto, fresh goat cheese and fresh asparagus!
+And now for this tart of puff pastry covered with Sun Dried Tomato Pesto, fresh goat cheese and fresh asparagus!
 This tart is super easy to make, and full of flavor.
-During the Hudson Valley Wine & Food Fest, I had a chance to taste the various Filippo Berio flavors - from Tomato Ricotta Pesto, to Classic and even Olive Pesto.
-The sun dried tomato pesto is perfect for this tart because the flavor packs a punch.
-And it pairs perfectly with the fresh goat cheese and asparagus.
+The sun dried tomato pesto is perfect for this tart because the flavor packs a punch, but any classic pesto would be delicious as well!
 I have been known to make own puff pastry a time or two before (like here), but these days, I appreciate a good shortcut!

 To make this tart, defrost the puff pastry according to its directions, prick the pastry all over with a fork, smear 1/3 cup pesto all over, sprinkle with 1/2 cup crumbled goat cheese, and line 1 pound of trimmed asparagus that has been tossed in olive oil.
 Refrigerate for about 30 minutes.
 While the tart is resting, preheat the oven to 400F (It’s very important that the oven is hot when you are baking puff pastry!)